vighnesh32/Machine-Learning-Project/README.md

 Sequence of running the codes:

-1. Please start by opening and running each section individually of the file 'diabholdout.m' then run 'hyperparameter.m' section by section for optimization.
+1. Start by opening and running each section individually of the file 'diabholdout.m' then run 'hyperparameter.m' section by section for optimization.

 2. After this for kfold method please run file "kfold.m" then run 'hyperparameter.m' for optimization.